 On February 9, 2012, the U.S. Government and 49 state attorneys general reached a \$25 billion settlement agreement over the pending investigations regarding robo-signing and other practices at five of the largest mortgage servicers.
 On April 5, 2012, the settlement was approved by a federal judge and became final and non-appealable.
 Oklahoma entered into a separate settlement with these servicers.
 Of the \$25 billion settlement, approximately \$17 billion will be used for homeowner relief such as principal reductions, short sales and transitional assistance, \$3 billion will go toward refinancing underwater borrowers who are current on their mortgage payments and \$5 billion will be paid in cash to state and federal governments.
-In addition, the settlement requires specific improvements to servicing standards at these five servicers.
-The announcement of the settlement was seen as a positive step toward resolving some of the foreclosure-related issues overhanging the mortgage market, but the settlement will take time to implement.
+In addition, the settlement requires specific improvements to servicing standards at these five servicers, including the establishment of clear guidelines for proper foreclosure procedures.
+The announcement of the settlement was seen as a positive step toward resolving some of the foreclosure-related issues overhanging the mortgage market, but certain aspects of the settlement will take time to implement, particularly those related to principal reductions, short sales and other forms of homeowner relief.
 Additionally, the settlement will not resolve separate state lawsuits regarding the foreclosure process.
-We believe that this settlement will have only a limited impact on our holdings of non-Agency RMBS.